peterhaefliger/hugo/content/blog/linguistic-silos.md

 _(pointing at my name tag with the "Come talk to me" sticker)_

-If you do it in Lithuanian, please keep it slow and easy!
+And if you do it in Lithuanian, please keep it slow and easy!

 ![23. slide 20](/images/blog/linguistic-silos/dodvilnius2025_ignite_peterhaefliger_linguisticsilos_pg20.png)